react-figma/react-figma/src/components/rectangle/Rectangle.md

 | `height` | `Number` |  |  |
 | `style`    | [`Style`](/docs/styling.md)   |  | Not all props

-Also, most of [RectangleNode](https://www.figma.com/plugin-docs/api/RectangleNode/) fields supported as props.
+Also, most of the [RectangleNode](https://www.figma.com/plugin-docs/api/RectangleNode/) fields are supported as props.

 #### Example